The Spies – Where Did They Tour?

 • Alternatively, Moshe is instructing the spies, not just to begin in the South, but to concentrate their efforts there.

-The focus on Chevron in Bemidbar – R. Medan does not address this issue but if one posits that Moshe instructed the spies to focus their attention on Chevron, it is understandable why the narrator highlights this part of the trip.
+The focus on Chevron in Bemidbar – R. Medan does not address this issue but if one posits that Moshe instructed the spies to focus their attention on Chevron, it is understandable why the chapter highlights this part of the trip.

 Singular form of "וַיָּבֹא עַד חֶבְרוֹן"